 The quadratic VarQC implementation satisfies the quadratic constraint by calculating the QC-weight, w_i , based on the high resolution trajectory fields and using this constant weight during the next minimisation step.
 The cost function value is increased/reduced for each simulation during the minimisation by a factor w_i^ (norm_dep_LR-norm_dep_HR), linearized in the vicinity of the high resolution cost function at norm_dep_HR.
 For the minimisation the most important input is the modification of the gradient by the weight w_i .
-During the trajectory run the high resolution departure is stored in ROBODY(...,MDBIFC1(NUPTRA+1)) in HDEPART.
+During the trajectory run the high resolution departure is stored in ROBODY(..,MDBIFC1(NUPTRA+1)) in HDEPART.
 For each simulation during the next minimisation step the high resolution departure is read and normalized by the final observation error in HJO HJO loop 1.3.2.
 This is used as input to the VarQC weight calculations (loop 1.5.3-1.5.4 in HJO).
-It is assured that the same weight is used for each simulation in the minimisation.
+It is assured that the same weight is used for each simulation in the minimisation if LLQVARQC_MIN = .TRUE., because ZFJOS_HR(JOBS,JBODY) is constant during the minimisation.
 The cost function value is calculated like Jo_varqc_LR = Jo_varqc_HR + w_i^ (norm_dep_LR-norm_dep_HR).